vipul2802/o365hq.com/content/blog/How to Get a Free Microsoft 365 for Your Nonprofit Org. Step by Step Guide.md

 Premium subscriptions.

 You may visit the same page to check the status of your application.
-Make sure you log in using your Office 365 Global Admin credentials you created during Step 1.
+Make sure you log in using your Microsoft 365 Global Admin credentials you created during Step 1.
 As you can see -- Microsoft reserves up to 20 days to make a decision.
 But usually, it's about 3-5 days.